saulshanabrook/ghost-heroku/README.md

 $ heroku config:set "web_url=new_domain"
 ```

+# Downsides of hosting on Heroku
+1. No image upload suport, because Heroku has an ephemeral filesystem.
+   Waiting on Ghost apps support for external filesystems TryGhost/Ghost#1474
+2. Maybe no themes support TryGhost/Ghost#1502
+3. Postgresql isn't officially supported

 # Smart things this does
 1. Retrieve Herokuy PG `DATABASE_URL` straight from the environment, without
    having to break it up, like other solutions suggest.
 [This requires](https://github.com/brianc/node-postgres/issues/575)